September 30, 2023

 Lonsdale House started life a series of warehouses, built in the 1890s.

-In 1935, the property was sold and completely re-designed; it was refashioned as a medium scale office building, and its exterior remodelled in the Art Deco style, then at the height of its popularity.
+In 1935, the property was sold and completely re-designed; it was refashioned as a medium scale office building, its exterior remodelled in the Art Deco style, then at the height of its popularity.

 Same site, present day